AriRix1410/nordic-kitchen/README.md

 # Nordic Kitchen

 Nordic Kitchen is a website that aims to introduce more people to Nordic cuisine and help people familiar with Nordic cooking to find recipes that they love.
 This site is targeted towards anybody that is interested in Nordic food and the Nordic countries and cultures.

+As I user, I am looking for a website that is visually appealing, is clear in what it is offering and is functional.

 ![Responsive Mockup](/assets/images/readme/mock-up.png)